What Debugging a CORS Error Taught Me About Problem-Solving

 Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource...

-Lesson 1: Understand Before You Fix
+Lesson 1: Understand the CORS Problem Before You Fix It

 Key Takeaway